 MacOS and iOS are already similar to Linux because they are based on BSD, a cousin of Unix.

 Android is basically a bastard child of Linux and Google.

 Almost all the web servers and servers in the cloud are Linux today.

 So today it makes sense to do all the programming only for Linux.

 The "elephant in the room" is the GUI.
 Every OS has on purpose made the GUI different and completely incompatible.
 Sadly!

-We can finally make client programs for the browser in some "normal" programming language like Rust and many others.
+We can finally make client programs for the browser in some "normal" programming languages like Rust and many others.

 Win10 is so ubiquitous that I have nothing interesting to say.
 It works just fine with all the drivers and peripherals and it comes preinstalled on most of the notebooks.
-We can say it is a winner OS in the desktop/notebook segment.
-In the enterprize world Microsoft still has a firm grip with their Office suite.
-Blue collar workers are just hooked to it like drug addicts even when there are good alternatives.
+We can say it is a winning OS in the desktop/notebook segment.
+In the enterprise world, Microsoft still has a firm grip with its Office suite.
+Blue-collar workers are just hooked to it like drug addicts even when there are good alternatives.